timescale/docs/timescaledb/how-to-guides/upgrades/major-upgrade.md

 version.
 However, not everything works in exactly the same way as previously.

-Before you begin this major upgrade, check the database log for errors related to failed retention policies that could have ocurred in TimescaleDB&nbsp;1.
+Before you begin this major upgrade, check the database log for errors related to failed retention policies that could have occurred in TimescaleDB&nbsp;1.
 You can either remove the failing policies entirely, or update them to be compatible with your existing continuous aggregates.